|

 NLM Call Number: MED 347

-procedures of the Hanaoka school, which used Chinese herbs
+surgical procedures of the Hanaoka school, which used Chinese herbs as

-Japanese pioneer in anesthesia, performed the first breast
+pioneer in anesthesia, performed the first breast cancer surgery using

 Tokyo, 1679.
 5 vols.